sharmaakshansh/Customermgmt/README.md

 i.) securityconfig --->  it consist of a class SecurityConfig , here all the configurations were set for example all the requests were permitted without authentication which starts with ("/auth/**")

+j.)
+In application.properties all the configuration were set up.

+k.) in pom.xml all the dependencies were set up.

 # PostMan command for Authorization

 1.)
 Create a admin with designation